ohhnate/ohhnate/README.md

 # Hi, I'm Nate

 Software engineer at AWS working on distributed block storage (EBS).
-Before that, I spent several years as a systems programmer on [Idol Showdown](https://store.steampowered.com/app/1742020/Idol_Showdown/), a fighting game with 1.2M+ downloads.
+Before that, I spent several years as a core systems programmer on [Idol Showdown](https://store.steampowered.com/app/1742020/Idol_Showdown/), a fighting game with 1.2M+ downloads.

 Most of my work lives in C++ and C#.
 I care a lot about correctness,